West Fraser Timber Co. Ltd. research snapshot

 WFG AI Stock Forecast Scenarios

-The WFG AI stock forecast uses scenario ranges around the $67.27 cutoff price.
-As a cyclical commodity producer, WFG earnings are driven by lumber prices, North American housing starts, operating costs, and capacity utilization.
+The WFG AI stock forecast uses scenario ranges around the $64.85 cutoff price.
+As a cyclical commodity producer, WFG earnings are driven by lumber prices, North American housing starts, operating costs, tariffs, and capacity utilization.
 The forecast assumes normalized conditions over a three-year horizon rather than projecting the current downcycle linearly.
+Consensus analyst estimates average $84.83 with a Buy rating.

 Bullish case

-More likely if North American lumber demand recovers, US housing starts return to trend levels, West Fraser holds cost advantages, free cash flow turns strongly positive, and the market applies a mid-cycle earnings multiple to normalized EPS.
+More likely if North American lumber demand recovers, US housing starts return toward trend levels, Section 338 tariff impact stays limited to a small share of plywood and LVL shipments, West Fraser holds cost advantages, free cash flow turns strongly positive, and the market applies a mid-cycle earnings multiple to normalized EPS.

 Base case

-More likely if lumber markets remain soft but improve gradually, housing starts stay near current levels, cost controls limit losses, and the stock trades near book value with modest recovery expectations.
+More likely if lumber markets remain soft but improve gradually, housing starts stay near the recent 1.43 million SAAR level, cost controls limit losses, Adjusted EBITDA stays positive, and the stock trades near or slightly above book value with modest recovery expectations.

 Bearish case

-More likely if lumber prices stay depressed, housing activity weakens further, trade tariffs or regulations increase costs, impairment charges continue, and debt levels force asset sales or equity dilution.
+More likely if lumber prices stay depressed, housing activity weakens further, Section 338 tariffs or other trade measures raise costs and hit MDF, LVL, or plywood volumes, impairment charges continue, and debt levels force asset sales or equity dilution.

 WFG AI technical analysis